EdIzaguirre/plant-object-detection/README.md

 - [AWS](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all): Sign up for an AWS account.
 You can get away with a free account, however understand that if you want to provision an instance on AWS with a CPU/GPU instance, this will cost money. *Note*: as of July 2024, when you create a new account in AWS, you will not be allowed to create GPU instances out of the gate.
 You will have to request a quota increase from AWS.
 To is done to prevent you from spending too much money.
 To do this, go to the `Service Quotas` dashboard in AWS.
 Under 'Manage Quotas', type in 'Amazon Elastic Compute Cloud (Amazon EC2)' and click 'View Quotas'.
 Under 'Service Quotas' type in 'Running On-Demand P instances' and click  on it.
 Then click on 'Request increase at account level'.
 Then, under 'Increase quota value' type in 8.
 Finally click on 'Request'.
 AWS will take a few days to get back to.
 8 VCPUs is enough to provision a `p3.2xlarge` instance, which is plenty compute for this project.
 - [Metaflow](https://docs.metaflow.org/getting-started/install): Install Metaflow on your local machine.
 - [Metaflow with AWS](https://outerbounds.com/engineering/deployment/aws-managed/introduction/): In addition to installing Metaflow locally, you will need to configure Metaflow to work with AWS to provision CPU/GPU instances for model training.
 Instead of the Cloud Formation included in the link, use the `metaflow_setup/metaflow-cfn-gpu.yaml` file included in this repository.
 I recommend naming the stack **metaflow** for easy setup.
 - **Create an IAM role with Sagemaker permission:** In order to create the Sagemaker endpoint that can be pinged to get predictions, you will need to create an IAM role with permission to create Sagemaker resources.
-To do this, go the IAM dashboard in AWS, click on Role in the sidebar, click on **Create role**.
+To do this, go to the IAM dashboard in AWS, click on 'Role' in the sidebar, click on **Create role**.
 Then for 'Select trusted entity' pick 'AWS service', and for 'Use case' type 'Sagemaker - Execution' and then hit Next.
-Hit Next again, then give the Role a meaningful name.
+Hit Next again, then give the role a meaningful name.
 Click 'Create role'.
 Then, in your newly created role, note the ARN, this will be needed later.
 - [Kaggle](https://www.kaggle.com/datasets/edizaguirre/plants-dataset): The dataset for this repository has been uploaded to Kaggle.
 To programmatically access the data, you will need to create a Kaggle account, and [create an API key](https://christianjmills.com/posts/kaggle-obtain-api-key-tutorial/).
 Note the username and password, as these will be set in the .env file.

 ## How to run